MaxHalford/maxhalford.github.io/content/blog/sympy-doctests.md

 ```

 This is cool because we can tell the output is correct, regardless of the actual values `Y` contains.
-If you test with numbers, then there is a chance the output is correct due to chance.
+If you test using numbers, then there is a chance the output is correct due to luck.
 In other words, your implementation might be correct for the values you test it with, but not for all possible values.
 Testing with SymPy variables takes this uncertainty away.